PaizCollin/beehive-webapp/README.md

 # Acknowledgments

-Special thanks to Kian Nizkad, Wendy Mather, and Gerhard and Lisa Eschelbeck for their continued support on this project's details and design direction.
+Special thanks to Kian Nizkad, Wendy Mather, and Gerhard and Lisa Eschelbeck for their continued support on this project's creative direction and design decisions.

 # Appendix